Fall is upon us, pumpkin latte, pies, cookies, stews and pumpkin facials! What’s all the buzz about pumpkin?

 Mild acne is manageable using gentle cleanser and oil-free moisturizer.
 I can’t stress enough to seek advice of an expert skin care therapist/esthetician.

-Beware of over the counter acne products Benzoyl peroxide and commonly used salicylic acid on young tweens as their baby skin is still soft and gentle.
-These items maybe too harsh for their sweet skin causing more harm then good, adding to skin irritation and protentially .
+Beware of over the counter acne products Benzoyl peroxide and commonly used salicylic acid on tweens as their skin is still soft and gentle.
+These items maybe too harsh for their sweet skin causing more harm then good, adding to skin irritation and potentially increasing skin sensitivity increasing acne and changing the pH of the skin.

-If your tween has moderate to severe acne, dermatologist are quick to prescribe oral and/or topical antibiotics, side effects are stomach upset, dizziness and, in girls, yeast infections.
+If your tween has moderate to severe acne, dermatologist are quick to prescribe oral and/or topical antibiotics, side effects are stomach upset, dizziness and with girls, yeast infections.
 Some cases, birth control are prescribed (for girls) to address severe acne.

 When all else fails doctors may prescribe Isotretinoin, brand names Roaccutane (formerly Accutane) and Claravis.